Croydon: Music

+Continuing Croydon's tradition of dubstep record shops, are Reggaemasters, which opened in 2004 on Drummond Road and moved to Frith Road in 2019, and Addiscombe's DnR Vinyl, which cites Big Apple Records as its main inspiration.
+Ten Pin Records opened in Purley in 2022.

-The oldest currently surviving shop in Croydon is 46 South End.
+The oldest currently surviving shop in Croydon is 46 South End, which is a music shop.
 Dating back to the 16th century, this Grade II listed building still retains all its original Tudor features.
 Records show that the premises has been a shop for at least 163 years, where street directories from 1851 give the names of E. C. Johnson & Thorpe.
-The building is currently in use as a music shop.

 Croydon is home to the BRIT School for performing arts and technology, based in Selhurst, which has produced stars such as Adele, Jessie J, Amy Winehouse, Leona Lewis, Katie Melua, Katy B, Kate Nash, Imogen Heap, Rizzle Kicks, Dane Bowers and members of the Feeling & the Kooks.
-Independent of such institutions, Croydon is also the home of artists such as Nosferatu D2.
+Independent of such institutions, Croydon is also the home of artists such as Nosferatu D2, Frankmusik, Noisettes, and Saint Etienne.

+Club Soda is a music charity supporting artists with learning disabilities, their artists include The Carbonators.
+They run a regular club night called Soda Beat.

 Media

-Croydon plays host to the popular Channel 4 show Peep Show.
 The ITV police drama The Bill, although set in East London, was filmed in Croydon and many of the town centre locations were filmed around Surrey Street and St George's House (the Nestle building).
 Sun Hill Police Station is in nearby Mitcham.
 The opening credit sequence for the sitcom Terry and June featured the eponymous stars walking around the Whitgift Centre and the Fairfield Halls.
 In 2007, the music video for pop star Mika's single "Big Girl (You Are Beautiful)" was shot in various locations around the town, including High Street and Surrey Street Market.
 The Delta Point building, close to West Croydon station appeared in the film The Dark Knight Rises as Gotham General Hospital.
+Croydon was the setting and frequent filming location for the Channel 4 sitcom Peep Show (2003–2015).
 The 2018 interactive film, Black Mirror: Bandersnatch featured several scenes shot in Croydon, such as St George's Walk and No.1 Croydon.

 Croydon has its own fully independent television station: it does not receive any government or local authority grant or funding and is supported by donations, sponsorship and by commercial advertising.
 In 2012, Croydon Radio, an internet radio station, began in the area.